 “But as ghastly as all this is, those who fall direct victims to an artillery shell’s blast and shock wave normally represent only a portion of those killed when a city is bombarded.
 Many more are felled by glass shards from blown-out windows; these are like thousands of jagged daggers streaking out in all direction, sometimes with enough velocity to pierce metal or concrete or pass clean through a human chest.
 Others die from having buildings topple on them.
 And then there are the fires which so often accompany bombardments.
 While more advanced armies have developed firebombs that literally suck the oxygen out of a targeted area, quickly exterminating all within, the more common form of death in such circumstances is the protracted ordeal of carbon-monoxide poisoning as the building around the victim slowly burns.
 And then, of course, there are those who linger for a time, who don’t succumb to their wounds until the next day or the one after that…” Scott Anderson, Moonlight Hotel, Doubleday, Random House, 2006, pp. 168-170.

 The buddy you save will have been one of the ‘lucky’ ones.
-More likely, all your friends will have moved away, under orders to ignore the wounded; and your wounds will pin you to the ground until some wandering enemy puts you out of your misery with more or less sadistic flourishes or queasy hesitations, and robs your corpse.
-In good time, either you will die screaming in agony or bleed quietly to death, all alone in good time.
+More likely, all your friends will have moved out, under orders to ignore the wounded; and your wounds will pin you to the ground until some wandering enemy puts you out of your misery with more or less sadistic flourishes or queasy hesitations, and robs your corpse.
+In good time, you will die screaming in agony or bleed quietly to death, all alone.

-Who would care about anyone but your own vermin-infested kind?
-Everyone except your narrow squad mates – ally, foe and non-combatant alike – will assume the phantom shadow of non-human wraiths whose suffering and extermination become matters of relief, indifference and derisive sport.
+Who cares about anyone but your own, vermin-infested little tribe?
+Everyone outside your narrow squad – ally, foe, co- and non-combatant – will assume the phantom shade of non-human wraiths whose suffering and extermination become matters of relief, indifference and derisive sport.
 Most of all, you will despise those pasty-faced civilians you were sent here to defend.
-Wishing them fates worse than your own, you will worsen their lot with the black magic of your envy.
+Wishing them fates worse than your own, you will worsen their fate with the black magic of your envy.

-Sooner or later, you and every survivor not a sociopath-born will turn into a post-traumatized zombie—at which point, nothing will matter until you have received months of professional help and perhaps never again regardless.
+Sooner or later, you and every survivor not a sociopath-born will turn into a post-traumatic zombie—at which point, nothing will make any difference until you’ve received months of professional therapy and perhaps never again regardless.
 You will never fully recover.

-It won’t be until then that you will fully understand the perversion that is war.
+It’s not until then that you will fully understand the perversion that is war.
 Unfortunately, too late to do anything about it, except to compound its misery.
 Your options will narrow to mere survival (and perhaps not even that).
-Everything else will seem insignificant to you, empty words and hollow sensations compared to the black and white of combat and the rush of raw survival.
+Everything else will seem insignificant to you, empty words and hollow feelings compared to the rush of raw survival and the black and white of combat.

-Stripped of the pallid grays and the tittering rainbows of civilian life, you may become addicted to your dilemma and unfit to resume the trappings of peace.
-In that case, your beloved society, long-qualified at social triage, will quietly snuff out your life once you return to its embrace—without pause, mercy, dignity or regret.
+Stripped of the pallid grays and rainbow titter of civilian life, you may become addicted to your dilemma and unfit to resume the trappings of peace.
+In that case, your beloved society, long-experienced at social triage, will quietly snuff you dead once you return to its embrace—without pause, mercy, dignity or regret.
 You will not even be counted among the casualties of war, much less honored for your sacrifice.
 More veterans die that way, abandoned by everyone at home, than in combat.

 These days, more children die from war than soldiers.

-Tomorrow’s wake-up will be much like today’s, much like yesterday’s and that of the day before, unless some new disaster comes to test the limits of your courage, sanity and endurance, and likely causes you to flail, wail and perish.
+Tomorrow’s wake-up will be much like today’s, like yesterday’s and the day before, unless some new disaster tests the limits of your courage, sanity and endurance, and likely causes you to flail, wail and perish.

-Instead of manly hero appeals to duty, honor, country and God that you would expect to pronounce under such imaginary circumstances; your last gasps are likely to sound like baby cries: ma, mommy, mama – that her loving embrace might soothe your agony – your last-stand plea for the comforts of the womb.
+Instead of manly, heroic appeals to duty, honor, country and God, that you would expect to pronounce under such imaginary circumstances; your last gasps are likely to sound like baby cries: ma, mommy, mama – that her loving embrace might soothe your agony – your last-stand plea for the comforts of the womb.
 All your precious manhood will leak out of you with your blood.

-No one will give much of a care about your fate for very long.
-If you are a parent, your death will proliferate the misery of your children and their mother, in addition to the unbearable one of your parents.
-Those grieving your loss will shut up about it sooner or later, whether in victory or in defeat.
-Then they will die in their turn and your life, flushed into the void, will be completely forgotten.
+No one will give much of a damn about your fate for very long.
+If you are a parent, your death will multiply the misery of your children and spouse, in addition to the unbearable one of your parents.
+Those grieving your loss will shut up, sooner or later, whether in victory or in defeat.
+Then they will die in their turn, and your life, flushed down the void, will be forgotten.

-Now tell me, dear Learner, how can the reassuring routines of peace and progress prepare us for this interminable agony—compared to which Christ’s afternoon Crucifixion would have been not so much?
-Only gradual, hypnotic conditioning from birth, paralleled by a thousand years of compulsive abuse and obsessive oppression – courtesy of weapon civilization – could keep us from abandoning this charnel bedlam screaming our lungs out, and from defying the obvious psychopaths who would dare poke our tender extremities into the patriotic blaze, like weenies crackling in a campfire.
+Now tell me, dear Learner, how can the comforting routines of peace and progress prepare us for this interminable agony—compared to which Christ’s afternoon Crucifixion would not have been such a big deal?
+Only gradual, hypnotic conditioning from birth, paralleled by thousands of years of compulsive abuse and obsessive oppression – courtesy of weapon civilization – could keep us from abandoning this charnel bedlam screaming our lungs out, and from defying the obvious psychopaths who would dare poke our tender extremities into the patriotic blaze, like weenies crackling in the campfire.

 It would be better if there were no more war on Earth, only peace.
-Not no combat at all, at least not for a while yet—but less so, now, and much less over time.
+Not no combat at all, at least not for a while yet—but less so at this moment, and much less over time.